dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 Once all differences are confirmed to be expected, the reference branch, e.g. develop-ref, needs to be updated.
-This triggers a :ref:`cg-ci-testing-workflow` that runs all of the use cases, then creates Docker images with the new truth data, and pushes them to DockerHub.
+This triggers a :ref:`cg-ci-testing-workflow` that runs all of the use cases, creates Docker images with the new truth data, and pushes them to DockerHub.
 This is done so that future pull requests will compare their results to the updated truth dataset.